dan9Protasenia/Web_server_task/task.md

    - Write unit tests for the main functionality of both the sync and async servers.

 5. **Stress-test**
-    - Add in each server several endopoints to simulate I/O & CPU bound tasks and something else to simulate error on server-side e.g. _/io_task_, _/cpu_task_, _/error_task_, etc.
+    - Add in each server several endpoints to simulate I/O & CPU bound tasks and something else to simulate error on server-side e.g. _/io_task_, _/cpu_task_, _/error_task_, etc.
     - Install `locust` package in your local env and write a script to stress-test two servers.
     - It would be cool to plot a graph on the data obtained from locust and put it in the documentation.